What You'll Learn

 Those initial evaluations assessments are not necessarily inaccurate, as far as they go.
 It is estimated that 30 to 40 percent of children with an autism spectrum disorder do also have ADHD, and sensory processing challenges are so common in kids with autism, they are considered a symptom of the disorder.
 But they can delay an autism diagnosis if practitioners and parents stop there.
 And while these children are getting treatment for ADHD or sensory processing issues, they’re missing out on therapy that can have a much more important impact on their lives.

-“Starting services early is too important to let a lack of a confirmed diagnosis get in the way,” according to Dr. Wendy Moyal, a child and adolescent psychiatrist at the Child Mind Institute who has treated many children on the spectrum.
+“Starting services early is too important to let a lack of a confirmed diagnosis get in the way,” according to Wendy Nash, MD, a child and adolescent psychiatrist who has treated many children on the spectrum.

 Seeing beyond the quick diagnosis